Emulsifiers in skincare

 For this reason, conventional creams are not tolerated by consumers with barrier disorder skin problems such as atopic dermatitis and psoriasis.
 A combination of weakened skin and chemicals will very often aggravate atopic dermatitis or create inflammation that may present as localized heat, itchiness, and redness.

 The answer is derma membrane structure creams, (DMS creams) these creams have formulations that do not contain conventional emulsiﬁers.
-Instead of emulsifiers these creams contain membrane components with a physical structure comparable to the barrier layers of the skin.
-Instead they contain physiological lipids that mirror the lipid component of the skin such as ceramides, phospholipids, EFA’s and hydrated phosphatidylcholine.
+Instead of emulsifiers, these creams contain membrane components with a physical structure comparable to the barrier layers of the skin.
+Instead, they contain physiological lipids that mirror the lipid component of the skin such as ceramides, phospholipids, EFA’s and hydrated phosphatidylcholine.

-All preventative treatment should aim to maintain the skin barrier in its best possible natural and intact condition.
+All preventative treatments should aim to maintain the skin barrier in its best possible natural and intact condition.
 This can only be achieved with external agents that are able to repair the natural barrier and will not impair the regeneration from within.
 So it is obvious to use agents similar to those the body uses itself.

 Barrier Creams such as Lamellar Creams and Oleogels are used for Skin Protection (prevention) and Corneotherapy (therapy).
-Adjuvant Corneotherapy consists of Pharmaceutical Therapy (drugs) and Corneotherapy (skin care) at the same time.
+Adjuvant Corneotherapy consists of Pharmaceutical Therapy (drugs) and Corneotherapy (skincare) at the same time.